 Transporters play a crucial role in drug clearance and drug-drug interactions (DDI).
-Currently in vitro cell-based assays are conducted to predict potential clinical DDI.
-Typically, in these assays transporter kinetic parameters (Vmax, Km, and Ki $/IC{50}$ ) are measured in protein free buffers (e.g. HBSS without albumin).
+Currently in vitro cellbased assays are conducted to predict potential clinical DDI.
+Typically, in these assays transporter kinetic parameters (Vmax, Km, and Ki/IC50) are measured in protein free buffers (e.g. HBSS without albumin).
 However, the presence of proteins in serum may affect significantly the free concentration of drugs.
 Thus conventional "equilibrium model" is applied by applying drug unbound fraction at equilibrium (fu), in predicting in vivo drug clearance and DDIs.
 This approach assumes that drugs are in binding equilibrium with serum proteins and only the free fraction (fu) is transported or has inhibitor effect.

 Figure 1.
-Schematic illustration of the conventional rapid equilibrium model (left) whereas $[D_u]=[D{total}] \times f{u}$ , whereas $f_u=\frac{1}{1+\frac{[A]}{K_a}}$ , and our dynamic TIPBS model (right) in which $[D_u]$ at cell surface may not be determined by the $f_u$ determined under equilibrium conditions
+Schematic illustration of the conventional rapid equilibrium model (left) whereas $[D_u]=[D{total}] \times f_u$, $f_u=\frac{1}{1+[A]/\nu}$, and our dynamic TIPBS model (right) in which [D_u] at cell surface may not be determined by the f measured under equilibrium conditions

-We have previously shown for certain highly protein bound transporter substrates and inhibitors, the apparent transport rate or inhibition potency measured in 100% human serum were significantly higher than those calculated based on equilibrium fu and the intrinsic transporter IC50s assessed in HBSS [1].
+We have previously shown for certain highly protein bound transporter substrates and inhibitors, the apparent transport rate or inhibition potency measured in 100% human serum were significantly higher than those calculated based on equilibrium fu and the intrinsic transporter IC{50} s assessed in HBSS [1].
 We further hypothesized that such discrepancies may arise from transporter induced protein binding shift (TIPBS) for compounds which exhibit higher binding affinities toward transporters than serum binding proteins; thus the transporters may pull compounds away from binding proteins then clear them out, creating a "sink" condition under which binding equilibrium may not be reached (Open system) [2].
-Here we aim to further interrogate experimentally TIPBS effects on OATP1B1/1B3 mediated transport of highly protein bound statins and its inhibition by Rifampicin.
-The extent of shift in active uptake is correlated with estimated compound binding affinities toward the transporter and serum albumin, to interrogate our mathematical modeling that suggests binding affinity difference is a major cause of TIPBS.
+Here we aim to further interrogate experimentally TIPBS effects on OATP1B1 mediated transport of highly protein bound statins and its inhibition by Rifampicin.
+The extent of shift in active uptake is correlated with estimated compound binding affinities toward the transporter and serum albumin.